Glusk/sprouts/DESIGN.md

 As a rule, the red edge always needs to be removed in such situations.
 This simplifies the combinatorial representation and the overall design (because we can ensure that the endpoints point to exactly one edge).
+To test 2 edges for equality we only need to compare the endpoint vertices and not the polylines!

 A concept of a *directed edge* is also needed: